Mom's Dinner

 Chicken Breast – You can use diced or shredded chicken, whatever you prefer.
 Also, poached, baked, grilled or rotisserie chicken will all work.
 Obviously a store bought rotisserie chicken will be the easiest.
 This is also a great recipe to use up leftover chicken.

-Pro Tip: to easily shred your chicken while it is still warm, pop it in your stand mixer with the paddle attachment and mix on low for about 30 seconds.
+To easily shred your chicken while it is still warm, pop it in your stand mixer with the paddle attachment and mix on low for about 30 seconds.

 Enchilada Sauce – Use store bought Verde Enchilada Sauce, it will be a green sauce, not red.